makrai/notes/nozza2003-lang-spec-BERTs.md

     * Italian BERT model ALBERTO (Polignano+ 2019), which is the only one that has been trained only on social media data (specifically, on 2 million Twitter posts in Italian language)
-* evaluate: different domain data sets to evaluate the models; range from
+* evaluate: different domain data sets to evaluate the models
   * review data for sentiment analysis tasks to
-  * transcripts and news for more traditional tasks, such as POS
+  * transcripts and news for e.g. POS
   * News data are the most common domain, presumably because they are easier to retrieve, and because their more formal register makes them more suited for e.g. POS, dependency, NER